 Images are the main input data to SURE, next to the corresponding orientation file(s) and (optionally) LiDAR data.
-There are two ways in which SURE uses the Input Images to generate the output products:
+There are two ways in which SURE uses the Input Images to generate products:

 Geometric reconstruction of 3D surfaces

 Generation of Colored Point Clouds, True Orthos and Textured Meshes

 Supported Camera Model

 SURE can process Digital Frame Images based on the Pinhole Camera Model and supports various lens distortion models.
 See also additional information about the projection geometry.